chowe99/goink/README.md

 ## Deployment

 Goink can be deployed using Docker.
-The provided `docker-compose.yml` file includes all necessary configurations for running the Django application along with a PostgreSQL database.
+The provided `docker-compose.yml` file includes all necessary configurations for running the Django application alongside a PostgreSQL database.

 For deploying to production: